 - Green Chili - adding just 1 or 2 small Indian chilies add a perfect kick to this dish without making it overly spicy.
 You can also add other spicy chilies like serranos.

-- Yogurt - Plain yogurt is usually added to this recipe and is a good source protein, calcium and potassium.
-It adds the perfect creminess and tangy flavors.
+- Yogurt - Plain yogurt is usually added to this recipe and is a good source of protein, calcium, and potassium.
+It adds the perfect creaminess and tangy flavors.

 - Slit the green chili in half, this way you can easily pick the pieces out when serving

-- Do not over cook the pumpkin, cook covered for 2 to 3 minutes until they get a quick steam and then promptly remove the lid
+- Do not over-cook the pumpkin, cook covered for 2 to 3 minutes until they get quick steam, and then promptly remove the lid

 Step 1: Heat oil in a nonstick pan.
 Add mustard seeds and allow them to pop.
 Add green chili, cubed pumpkin, and salt.
-Mix well and cooked covered on low medium heat for 2 to 3 minutes or until the pumpkin cubes are cooked soft.
+Mix well and cook covered on low medium heat for 2 to 3 minutes or until the pumpkin cubes are soft.